 The usual dose of imatinib is 400 milligrams (mg) daily.
 For some patients, the dose may be increased up to 800 mg daily, especially for those who have an exon 9 genetic mutation in the KIT gene.

 Imatinib does have some common side effects that are often successfully managed.
 The dose can be adjusted to reduce side effects, or other medications can be added to the treatment plan to manage side effects.
 The most common side effects of imatinib are fluid accumulation, rash, nausea, diarrhea, fatigue, and minor muscle aches.
 Serious but relatively rare side effects include bleeding and inflammation of the liver.
 Many of these side effects can be managed with the help of the health care team.
 Also, some side effects get better over time.
 People who have serious side effects may take a lower dose of imatinib and still benefit from it.
 If you want to stop treatment because of the side effects, talk with your health care team first to learn whether this is the best option.

 Sunitinib (Sutent).
 Sunitinib is a TKI that works in many different ways to kill tumor cells and slow tumor growth.
 Sunitinib also blocks both KIT and the process of making new blood vessels, which is called angiogenesis.
 Sunitinib is used to treat a GIST that continues to grow even after treatment with imatinib.
 Sunitinib may also be used when the side effects of imatinib are too serious.

-The side effects of sunitinib include fatigue, diarrhea, nausea and vomiting, heartburn, changes in taste, high blood pressure, low blood counts, and changing skin color.
+The side effects of sunitinib include fatigue, diarrhea, nausea and vomiting, heartburn, changes in taste, high blood pressure, low blood counts, and changes in skin color.

 Regorafenib (Stivarga).
 Regorafenib is a TKI that works in many different ways to kill tumor cells and slow tumor growth, including blocking the KIT molecule and blocking blood vessel growth into tumors.
 It has been approved for people with later-stage GIST that cannot be surgically removed and when both imatinib and sunitinib did not work or caused severe side effects.

 The side effects of regorafenib include fatigue, nausea, hand-foot syndrome, high blood pressure, diarrhea, and inflammation of the liver.